 StrongVPN is one of the oldest personal VPN providers.
 They were founded in 2005 in Lake Tahoe, California.
 They are currently owned by the same parent company (J2 Global) that operates IPVanish, Overplay, and Encrypt.me.
 Even though they have the same parent company, they maintain different servers than these other brands.
-This allow StrongVPN to shine in the areas of geo unblocking (Netflix, Hulu, HBO) and bypassing the Great Firewall of China.
+This allows StrongVPN to shine in the areas of geo unblocking (Netflix, Hulu, HBO) and bypassing the Great Firewall of China.
 While its sister company, IPVanish, is particularly good in the areas of torrents and Kodi traffic.

 StrongVPN keeps it simple.
 Unlike many competitors who have 3-6+ plans.
 They just have 2.

-Their pricing structure is on the lower side of average compared to most of its competitors.
+Its pricing structure is on the lower side of average compared to most of its competitors.
 True that you can get cheaper packages from bigger providers like NordVPN, but only if you want to tie into a 2-3-year contract.

 The monthly plan is the same as you can expect elsewhere.

 StrongVPN Video Review

 - – No Free Trial